SysAdmin74/ArozOS-Docker/README.md

 docker-compose up
 ```
 ### Requirement..
 Make sure you have docker-compose installed.
-In case you can't do things with docker-compose.yaml file.

 ### Networking
-By default HTTP (8980) and FTP (8921) port will be open, if you need others you can modify the yaml file.
+By default HTTP (8980) port will be open, if you need others you can modify the yaml file.